systopia/opis-json-schema-ext/README.md

 2. No violation error, if the violated keyword is not `type` and the validated value is `false` or `""` (empty string).
 3. No violation error, if the validated keyword is one of:
    `minLength`, `minItems`, `minContains`, `minProperties`, `required`, `dependentRequired`
+4. No violation error, if value is calculated and calculation used data with violations (including ignored ones).
-4. Every other validation without limitation.
+5. Every other validation without limitation.

 ## Empty array to object conversion